lune-climate/lune-docs/docs/api/flow-of-funds.md

 Use **Lune Pay** if

-* You prefer staying out of the flow of funds
+* You prefer staying out of the flow of funds: end-buyer pays Lune directly
 * Are comfortable redirecting your users to a Lune hosted page to handle payment

 </div>